sssoz/pkp-annual-report/_sections/04-support-services.md

 As our community grows, so too does our expertise.
 PKP staff and community members are available online when you need help, have a question, or just want to reach out.

 <article class="stats">
-  {% for stat in site.data.community.services %}
+  {% for stat in site.data.support-services.support %}
   <div class="stat">
     <h4>{{ stat.service }}</h4>
     <span class="stat__value">{{ stat.value }}</span>